-1.3.2 Legal requirements for payment of value-added taxes and/or other sales taxes are complied with.
-8 1.3.3 Legal requirements for payment of corporate taxes are complied with, including profit taxes. % 1.3.4 Legal requirements for payment of trade and/or export taxes and fees are complied with.
-8 Crite rion 4.
-Corruption, fraud and conflict of interest are av oided.
-Corru practi ption, fraud and conflict of interests are avoided, while business integrices. ty is ensured ac cording to best 1.4.1 Legal requirements relating to corruption - including bribery, fraud and conflict of interest are complied with.
-8 1.4.2 All forms of bribery and corruption are avoided.
-1.4.3 Conflicts of interest are identified, declared and managed.
-8 1.4.4 Data and document falsification do not occur.
-8 Crite rion 5.
-Trade and procurement are responsible. and transport of materials, products and animals are conducted accordespecting principles of fairness and transparency in contractual obligations. uirements 1.5.1 Legal requirements relating to trade and transport of products are complied with.
-1.5.2 Legal requirements related to applicable trade restrictions and sanctions are complied with.
-8 1.5.3 and sanctions are complied with.
-Legal requirements relating to the classification of products • 1.5.4 and sanctions are complied with.
+Legal requirements for payment of corporate taxes are complied with, including profit taxes.
+Legal requirements for payment of trade and/or export taxes and fees are complied with. rion 1.4 Corruption, fraud and conflict of interest are oftion, fraud and conflict of interest are oftion, fraud and conflict of interests are avoided, while business integrees.
+Legal requirements relating to corruption - including bribery, fraud and conflict of interest are complied with.
+All forms of bribery and corruption are avoided.
+Conflicts of interest are identified, declared and managed.
+Data and document falsification do not occur. rion 1.5 Trade and procurement are responsible. and transport of materials, products and animals are conducted accorrespecting principles of fairness and transparency in contractual obligation between the complied with.
+Legal requirements related to applicable trade restrictions and sanctions are complied with.
 Legal requirements relating to the classification of products are complied with.
-Legal requirements relating to export and/or import are complied 1.5.4 1.5.5 and sanctions are complied with.
-Legal requirements relating to the classification of products are complied with.
 Legal requirements relating to export and/or import are complied with.
-Legal requirements relating to offshore trading and transfer pricing 1.5.4 1.5.5 1.5.6 and sanctions are complied with.
+Legal requirements relating to offshore trading and transfer pricing sales taxes are complied with.
+Legal requirements for payment of corporate taxes are complied with, including profit taxes.
+Legal requirements for payment of trade and/or export taxes and fees are complied with.
+Legal requirements for payment of trade and/or export taxes and fees are complied with.
+Legal requirements for payment of trade and/or export taxes and fees are complied with, fraud and conflict of interest are avoided, while business integrity is ensures.
+Legal requirements relating to corruption - including bribery, fraud and conflict of interest are complied with.
+All forms of bribery and corruption are avoided.
+Conflicts of interest are identified, declared and managed.
+Data and document falsification do not occur.
+Frion 1.5 Trade and procurement are responsible. and transport of materials, products and animals are conducted according to legal requirements relating to trade and transport of products are complied with.
+Legal requirements related to applicable trade restrictions and sanctions are complied with.
 Legal requirements relating to the classification of products are complied with.
 Legal requirements relating to export and/or import are complied with.
-Legal requirements relating to offshore trading and transfer pricing are complied with.
-Legal requirements relating to due diligence or due care are 1.5.4 1.5.5 1.5.6 1.5.7 and sanctions are complied with.
-Legal requirements relating to the classification of products are complied with.
-Legal requirements relating to export and/or import are complied with.
-Legal requirements relating to offshore trading and transfer pricing are complied with.
-Legal requirements relating to due diligence or due care are complied with.
-Agreed payments are made in a timely manner and receipts specifying price, quantity/volume/weight, qualities, deductions
+Legal requirements relating to offshore trading and transfer pricing

-$^3 \ See \ for \ possible \ delays: \ \underline{https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32019L0633\&from=EN/LAMINGS (Application of the content of the cont$
+$^4 \ See \ for \ possible \ delays: \ \underline{https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32019L0633\&from=EN/LAMINGS + (Annual of the content of the content$

-Criterion 6.
-Buildings, infrastructure and activities are deve in a responsible manner. eloped and maintained 1.6.1 Development of buildings, infrastructure and activities comply with applicable codes and legal requirements. ₩ 1.6.2 Development of new buildings, infrastructure and activities is done in a way that minimises adverse impacts on human health and the environment.
+Criterion 1.6 Buildings, infrastructure and activities are developed and maintained in a responsible manner.
+1.6.1 Development of buildings, infrastructure and activities comply with applicable codes and legal requirements.
+8 1.6.2 Development of new buildings, infrastructure and activities is done in a way that minimises adverse impacts on human health and the environment.
 1.6.3 Maintenance of buildings and infrastructure ensures their integrity and function while minimising impacts on the surrounding environment and people.
 1.6.4 Where applicable, buildings, infrastructure and activities ensure appropriate access and accessibility features.
-Criterion 7.
-The quality of customers' and visitors' experient improved. nce is continuously 1.7.1 Facilities are kept in working order, clean and safe for customers and visitors.
+Criterion 1.7 The quality of customers' and visitors' experience is continuously improved.
+1.7.1 Facilities are kept in working order, clean and safe for customers and visitors.
 1.7.2 Facilities are appropriate for the activities of customers and visitors.
 1.7.3.
 Communication with customers and visitors is accurate and reliable and promotes responsible visits and interactions.